Conflict-of-interest editing on Wikipedia: BP

 In March 2013, it was reported that a member of BP's press office had submitted drafts to rewrite the company's article, including sections dealing with its environmental record; the drafts were reviewed and added by other editors.
 Estimates of the size of the contributions were as high as 44 percent of the article.
 The BP press officer, who called himself "Arturo at BP," said he had chosen that name to make his affiliation clear, and noted that he had not directly edited the page.
 The development caused concern because the content was being produced by an employee, while "readers would be none the wiser."
 Jimmy Wales was quoted in Salon.com, saying "I think that accusing [BP employee] Arturo of 'skirting' Wikipedia's rules in this case is fairly ludicrous – unless 'skirting' means 'going above and beyond what is required in order to be very clearly in compliance with best practice.'
 So, I would consider that a blatant factual misrepresentation."
 The Wikipedia community intensely debated the ethics of the incident and how to handle it and other similar cases.

 WikiExperts

-This company affirms that "WikiExperts employees do not directly edit Wikipedia.
-Instead, we act as a consulting company which outsources such editing to most suitable affiliated experts."
+The KMGi Group was founded by Alex Konanykhin in 1997.
+The advertisement company claimed that "WikiExperts employees do not directly edit Wikipedia", but "act as a consulting company which outsources such editing to most suitable affiliated experts."